Bundle and Save

 Full Twelve (12) Month Manufacturer's Warranty

-LS-2X Composite Barrel Features Exclusive Break-In Design
+LS-2X Composite Barrel - Allows For Quick Break-In

 New Thinner Synthetic Leather Grip For Maximum Control